byronPantoja/python_daily/README.md

 My Python Goals
 ===
-*Updates of my daily learnings in Python.*
+*Updates of my learnings in Python.*

 **Note:**Prioritizing the JS_daily goals
 ---